almic-stardust/yad_bot/README.md

 #### Database

 Create a base, then the tables.
-Replace \<user\> with the user name in lowercase.
+Replace \<username\> with the user name in lowercase.

 	CREATE TABLE <username>_stars (
 	    id              INT AUTO_INCREMENT PRIMARY KEY,